stephanbisser/Homie/README.md

 ### Azure Bot Development

 Now when everything is ready we can start adding some code to our bot.
-We actually need to replace the default code within the App Service Editor of the **app.js** file with the following code
+We actually need to replace the default code within the App Service Editor of the **app.js** file with the code from this file here: [**app.js**](https://github.com/cloudguy-pro/Homie/blob/master/Homie_Bot/app.js)

+The main part of this file is the intent recognition.
+As an example the following code recognizes the intent of a user who wants to turn the lights on and detects the correct room name in order to tell the IoT Hub to send a device command which should turn on the lights in the correct room then:

 ```javascript
 var restify = require('restify');